samtron1412/docs/software/sublime.md

 - You can access the packages directory by means of an API cal `sublime.packages_path()`.

+## The User package
+- `Packages/User` is a catch-all directory for custom plugins, snippets, macros, etc.
+- Consider it your personal area in the packages folder.
+- It will contain most of your personal application or plugin settings.
+- Updates to Sublime Text will never overwrite the contents of `Packages/User`.

 ## Sublime Text is Programmable

 ## vi/vim Emulation